 When it comes to speed, Atomic is based on the Webkit engine, so it bears many similarities to Safari.
 Yet, in a few instances, I have noticed Atomic to be noticeably faster than the mobile version Safari.
 Atomic will cache all tabs that are currently open.
 Unfortunately, it will trash the cached versions of each tab and force a reload of each page upon app relaunch.

-There is a free lite version of Atomic Web Browser, though it comes with some limitations on the number of tabs you can open, doesn’t support multitouch gestures, and doesn’t offer password protection or a bookmark bar.
+a free lite version of Atomic Web Browser, though it comes with some limitations on the number of tabs you can open, doesn’t support multitouch gestures, and doesn’t offer password protection or a bookmark bar.
 The lite version is a great way to get a handle on the way that Atomic Web Browser works, but if you’re looking to truly harness the power of Atomic, buy the full version.

 The beauty of Atomic Web Browser leaves much to be desired, but the brawn is present in full-force.
 If you’re looking to truly empower your mobile browsing experience, or have a second browser handy for odd tasks, there’s no better browser than Atomic.